 Still, because mushrooms are basically “big balls of fungi,” says Beelman, they are the single best source of ergothioneine.

 Glutathione is another high-impact antioxidant.
 It guards each cell’s energy-producing factories — the mitochondria — from bacteria, viruses, and toxins.
+(Learn more about this superhero antioxidant that battles toxicity, chronic disease, and premature aging at “Glutathione: The Great Protector“.)

 “Without a doubt, mushrooms are the highest dietary source of these two antioxidants taken together,” Beelman explains.